At Landsec, we’re committed to being a purpose-led, sustainable business, listening to and responding to the needs of all our stakeholders.

 We have clear and stretching commitments in these three areas and we’re working hard to embed sustainability across the business.
 We consider the long- and short-term implications of our asset decisions, from buying to developing, managing or selling assets.

-As a leader in our sector, we’ve committed to becoming a net zero carbon company by 2030.
-In line with our ambitious science-based target, our net zero strategy involves the following 5 actions:
+As a leader in our sector, we’ve committed to transitioning to net zero.
+In line with our ambitious science-based carbon reduction target, we are taking 5 key actions to do so:

 1. Reducing the carbon emissions in our operational portfolio

 2. Procuring 100% renewable electricity and increasing the amount of renewable electricity we generate on our sites

 3. Reducing the carbon emissions associated with our construction activities

 4. Using an internal shadow price of carbon to drive investments towards low carbon alternatives

 5. Offsetting the remaining carbon from our construction activities, and any remaining fossil fuel energy consumed

 Find more information on our progress in this area here

 Decarbonising our economy and dealing with the implications of climate change are the most critical challenges facing the world today.
 But the causes of climate change are systemic, so it’s crucial that we support the work of government and NGOs to create an impact.
 We actively support public policy and regulation on issues like carbon, energy and biodiversity in order to drive and maximise positive change.